EMC China Lab

 Furthermore, fidget spinners must also comply with the requirements of the Consumer Product Safety Improvement Act (cpsia), including lead and phthalate restrictions, as well as relevant provisions of California Proposition 65.

-The surging popULarity of fidget spinners has attracted numerous manufacturers to enter the market, resulting in a large number of non-compliant products being circulated.
+The surging popularity of fidget spinners has attracted numerous manufacturers to enter the market, resulting in a large number of non-compliant products being circulated.
 Many fidget spinners sold on the market have obvious design defects, such as overly sharp edges that may cause skin cuts, and easily accessible button batteries.

 Subsequently, various accidents, especially injuries to children, have occurred frequently.
 As a result, countries and regions including the European Union and Australia have successively recalled, destroyed, or removed such products from shelves, leading to increasing risks for both export and domestic sales of fidget spinners.